 Students at Iona Prep are to be prepared for class each and every day.
 Formative assessment takes place and may include a quiz, a "Do Now" activity, or the collection and correction of homework.
 In addition, each marking period includes summative assessment which may include unit tests, projects, presentations, or longer writing projects.
 During each quarter the following summative assessments are planned:

-of Assessment % of the Quarter Grade
+of Assessment

-3-4 Tests, projects, presentations 50%
+2 - 4 Tests, projects, presentations

-Quizzes, Homework and Labs 50%
+Quizzes, Homework and Labs

-100%